psychemedia/middle-english-romances/sir-amadace.md

 And preiyd hym as be con.
 The marchand seyd full redy sone,
-" Thi lordes wylle schall be downe;
+"Thi lordes wylle schall be downe;

 Y wyll com to that mon."
 The bord was seyt, the cloth was layd;